 The cost of Nipple Surgery varies from patient to patient and surgeon to surgeon, depending on what you want to achieve.
 It is important that you always do your homework when looking for a Plastic Surgeon.
 You should be happy with the quality of service and the experience of your chosen surgeon for the price of surgery you are being offered.

 Be aware that cheap, overseas surgery is dangerous and most often leads to the need for expensive corrective surgery.
-Don’t risk dead or necrotic nipples by using an accredited Australian surgeon.
+Avoid the risk of dead or necrotic nipples by using an accredited Australian surgeon.

 NEXT STEP: Book your Initial Consultation

 - Call on 1800 180 777 to arrange your surgeon consultation appointment.

 - A Referral from your GP or specialist is helpful but NOT essential – you can have a consultation without a GP Referral

 - Book a consultation with Dr Drielsma by paying the $150 deposit for consultation fee.